ManyakRus/image_packages/README.md

 Golang module dependency graph, with directories.

-The image_packages console utility is designed to display all packages (modules) of any repository in the Golang language in the form of a scheme diagram(graph) in .xgml format, which can be converted to a .jpg image, etc.
+The image_packages console utility is designed to display all packages (modules) of any repository in the Golang language in the form of a scheme diagram(graph) in .graphml format, which can be converted to a .jpg image, etc.
 It is necessary to understand the structure of the source code of the repository, to study or better understand the call structure of the source code.
 Displayed: